Things To See and Do

 PORT TOURS – Every Saturday at 1.30pm.
 Departs from the Port Authority car park.

-RECHERCHE OF THE ARCHIPELAGO – A haven for an enormous variety of wildlife as well as being a playground for holiday makers, offering excellent diving, snorkeling, fishing & sailing.
+ARCHIPELAGO OF THE RECHERCHE – A haven for an enormous variety of wildlife as well as being a playground for holiday makers, offering excellent diving, snorkeling, fishing & sailing.
 Fishing charters and island cruises available.

 SURFBOARD HIRE – Twilight school of surf (may be unavailable if the Academy are doing lessons).
 Phone for more details 0433 128 102.

-TANKER JETTY HEADLAND – JETTY CLOSED FOR DEMOLITION but you can still go down to the foreshore during the day and enjoy a Coffee from the Coffee Cat van or a smoothie from S’Juice, and get a bite to eat from Bakery van.
+TANKER JETTY HEADLAND – JETTY CLOSED for safety reasons but you can still go down to the foreshore during the day and enjoy a Coffee from the Coffee Cat van or a smoothie from S’Juice.

 TENNIS – The Esperance Tennis Club warmly welcomes visitors to the club.
 Entrance to the clubhouse and courts is via Black Street opposite the Leisure Centre.
 Turn right off the roundabout into the Show grounds.
 Social Days are: Tuesday from 7.30pm (contact Fred Degrussa 08 9078 2024); Wednesday from 9am (contact Jan Remnant 08 9071 1180); Saturday from 1.30pm (contact Noel Wilson 08 9071 4673).